 Minimally Invasive Approaches

 Laparoscopic surgery is performed through several small incisions in the lower abdomen and pelvic area.
 Surgeons inflate the abdomen with air to create a working space.
-Then they place small tools and a laparoscope, a lighted tube with a tiny camera on it, through one of the incisions to look inside the pelvic area.
+Then they place a laparoscope, a lighted tube with a tiny camera on it, through one of the incisions to look inside the pelvic area.
 Through the remaining incisions, they insert small tools to remove the ovary.

 Laparoscopic surgery can reduce recovery time and result in less scarring than open surgery, which requires a larger incision.